splorp/kirby-paperback-export/readme.md

 + Output is currently optimized for the [Newton Glossary](https://newtonglossary.com/) instance of [Kirby](https://getkirby.com/)

 ## Release Notes

+### 2.0.0
++ Refactored and updated for Kirby 3
++ Tweaked the option names to be more consistent and self explanatory
++ Moved the file export code into `snippets/export.php`
++ Renamed `snippets/page.php` to `snippets/content.php`

 ### 1.0.1
 + Refactored filtering options